unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-typescript.md

 ---
 group: guide
-title: Typing syntax trees with TypeScript
+title: Syntax trees in TypeScript
-description: Guide that shows how to use types packages to work with syntax trees
+description: Guide that shows how to use types to work with syntax trees
 author: Christian Murphy
 authorGithub: ChristianMurphy
 tags:
   - typescript
   - unist
+  - node
   - mdast
   - hast
   - xast